 Answer truthfully and honestly, and if you don’t know the answer to a question that is being asked, it is perfectly fine to say just that.

 Zinda Law Group May Negotiate with Insurance on Your Behalf

-The attorneys at Zinda Law Group may be able to handle these communications in a way that preserves your potential claim.
+Zinda Law Group attorneys may be able to handle these communications in a way that avoids doing damage to your claim.
 Our experienced attorneys have helped thousands of car accident victims get back on their feet.
-In addition, we believe that a victim of a car accident shouldn’t have to worry about affording legal representation, which is why we use a no-win, no-fee policy—if we don’t get win your case, you don’t owe us anything.
+In addition, we believe that a victim of a car accident shouldn’t have to worry about affording legal representation, which is why we employ a no-win, no-fee policy—if we don’t get a favorable outcome in your case, you don’t owe us anything.